ivamgf/SAE-Desafia-Front-end/README.md

 # Challenge Front-End

-This challenge purpose is to build a theater management application that will use data of an API REST.
+This challenge purpose is to build a theater management application that will use data of an REST API.

 ## Instructions
-The applicant is free to take the challenge with the technology he or she wishes, but we have a preference for VueJS
+The applicant is free to take the challenge with the technology he or she wishes, but we have a preference for VueJS.

 Imagine that you are building a public library to publish to your github, then other people have used your library, so it should contain all the necessary details in your README.MD.
 (Eg: How to install, How to upload, features...)